sdasguptajr/sdasguptajr/README.md

 ---

 ### 👨‍💻 A little about me
-- I’ve spent a decade working in **product, business analysis & tech** across banking and wealth domains.
+- I’ve spent a decade working in **product, Business analysis & tech** across banking and wealth domains.
 - I love building useful things — from internal bank dashboards to side projects for everyday life.
 - I’m comfortable in both **spreadsheets and Python (pandas/matplotlib)**.
 - Currently nerding out on **AI + quant finance + data-driven UX**.